 The Good Samaritan Center of Loudon County (GSC) is a private, non-profit assistance ministry serving the emergency needs of those in need in Loudon County, Tennessee.

 Poverty has many faces: loss of job, repossessed automotive, house foreclosure, inability to pay utility bills or buy prescription drugs.
-Most of us already know someone experiencing poverty at some level, where heads of households have to make hard choices such as, “do I buy food for my family or pay the utility bill?”
+Most of us already know someone experiencing poverty at some level, where heads of households have to make hard choices such as, “Do I buy food for my family or pay the utility bill?”
 The Good Samaritan Center was established as a central location for area churches and organizations to come together and pool their resources to assist those in need in Loudon County.

-To make a donation, click HERE.
+To donate, click HERE.

 Child Advocacy Center

-To find out more, and to volunteer, visit their website HERE.
+To find out more and to volunteer, visit their website HERE.

 Caris Hospice Care

-Caris provides hospice services to families at home as well as assisted living facilities and nursing homes.
+Caris provides hospice services to families at home, assisted living facilities, and nursing homes.
 We believe all patients and their family members deserve the best care and treatment throughout their time with us.
 Volunteers for Caris help patients and their families by making a difference in day-to-day life.
-Whether mowing the lawn or providing companionship, no volunteer assistance goes unnoticed or unneeded.
-We value our volunteers and appreciate how they make a difference for our patients.
+Caris Healthcare is looking for volunteers to assist with patient companionship, administrative work, sewing, quilting, cooking, cleaning, etc.